Course duration: 3 days

-(Junior) Advanced Adventurerr Divers who are at least 12 years old and have completed the Underwater Navigation Adventure Dive may enroll in a SSI Sress & Rescue course.
-You also need proof of current training within 2 years of First Aid and CPR (Emergency First Response Primary and Secondary Care Emergency Oxygen Provider (CPR and First Aid) training within the past 24 months.
-You can complete this training during the SSI Sress & Rescue course.
+(Junior) Advanced Adventurer Divers who are at least 12 years old and have completed the Underwater Navigation Adventure Dive may enroll in a SSI Diver Stress & Rescue course.
+You also need proof of current training within 2 years of First Aid and CPR (Emergency First Response Primary and Secondary Care or React Right).
+You can complete this training during the SSI Diver Stress & Rescue course.

 - Self rescue